w3f/polguard/packages/config/CONFIG_GUIDE.md

    - Validate file structure and required fields
    - Check format of addresses, decimals, and other values

-2. Apply Defaults:
+2. Transform Values:
-   - Group settings fallback to defaults if not specified
-   - Default comparison types for monitors
    - Generate default names for accounts if not provided

-3. Transform Values:
    - Convert addresses to chain-specific SS58 format
    - Convert decimal balances to chain-specific bigint values
    - Build monitor-specific settings objects for each account

-4. Group Processing:
+3. Group Processing:
    - Create separate group for each chain in group's chains
    - Apply monitor settings hierarchy (account overrides group settings)
    - Preserve handler configurations from monitor level